ImperialCollegeLondon/ReCoDE-penalised-reg/docs/1-chapter-1.md

 ```{r}
 table(eset_data$disease.state)
 ```
 As the name suggests, this contains the disease state of the patients.
-You can see that there are three levels, with 42 control patients and 85 patients suffering from inflammatory bowel disease.
-This is our response variable, y, which we will need to encode later to 0 and 1.
+You can see that there are three levels, with 42 control patients and 85 patients suffering from an inflammatory bowel disease.
+This is our response variable, $y$, which we will need to encode later to 0 and 1.
 ```{r}
 head(eset_data$description)
 ```